Business Shipping and Mailing Services | Pitney Bowes

-“Productivity is at the core of optimised operations and production excellence,” Smith says.
-“Mail manufacturing productivity is about achieving consistent repeatable results and maintaining a disciplined mind-set focused on continuous improvement.
+“Productivity is at the core of optimized operations and production excellence,” Smith says.
+“Mail manufacturing productivity is about achieving consistent repeatable results and maintaining a disciplined mindset focused on continuous improvement.
 Fortunately, evolving technology is giving managers greater insight into performance across the production environment.”

 Room for improvement

 There’s little room for error.
 Is your production floor designed for maximum efficiency?
-What about the flow of mailing and shipping-related information within your organisation — and between your organisation and its partners and customers?
+What about the flow of mailing and shipping-related information within your organization — and between your organization and its partners and customers?
 Here are just a few factors to consider when examining your operations:

 - Integration Examine the production space.
-Could separate tasks be combined into a single production line to improve productivity and space utilisation?
+Could separate tasks be combined into a single production line to improve productivity and space utilization?

 - Design Are the elements of your production space — equipment, furniture and more — situated and designed to ensure efficient processing and staff productivity?

-- Centralisation Should you consider centralising (or decentralising) your mailing operations or output management
+- Centralization Should you consider centralizing (or decentralizing) your mailing operations or output management?

 - Motivation Are your staff members properly trained and motivated to do their jobs?
 Do they have a clear understanding of expectations and goals?
 Do they feel valued?

-- Visibility Is information siloed across your organisation, hindering your ability to assess costs and carrier performance and create more accountable procedures
+- Visibility Is information siloed across your organization, hindering your ability to assess costs and carrier performance and create more accountable procedures?

 - Education Are employees (or clients) creating challenges through late drop-offs, improper service requests or other preventable actions?